natebosch/dartdeps/README.md

 ```

 Select a line like `  test: local` and hit `ctrl+d ctrl+r` to replace it with an
 appropriate local path dependency for the test package.
+Be sure to select the
+entire line, if your selection follows any spaces there will be extra
+indentation inserted.

 [EditWithShell]: https://marketplace.visualstudio.com/items?itemName=ryu1kn.edit-with-shell